delta-net/datasets/README.md

 ## Data Sets

-Download: [NSDI'17 data set][data-set-nsdi-17]

-For our NSDI'17 experiments, we use [SDN-IP][sdn-ip], a globally deployed [ONOS][onos] software-defined networking (SDN) application, and several hundred million IP prefix rules generated using topologies and BGP updates from real-world deployed networks.
+Our [NSDI'17 data set][data-set-nsdi-17] comprise several hundred million IP prefix rules generated using topologies and BGP updates from real-world deployed networks, including a globally deployed [ONOS][onos] software-defined networking application, called [SDN-IP][sdn-ip].

 Our experiments show that Delta-net checks a rule insertion and removal in tens of microseconds on average, a more than 10X improvement over the state-of-the-art.
 We also show that Delta-net eliminates an inherent bottleneck in the state-of-the-art